 III.
 Depth Requirements (2 courses)

-At least two additional courses offered in AWAS or ARCH dealing with ancient Western Asia.
+At least two additional courses offered in AWAS or ARCH dealing with ancient Mesopotamia and its neighbors.
 These courses must be approved by the undergraduate concentration advisor.

 IV.
 Breadth Requirement (1 course)

 At least one course offered in EGYT or ARCH on the archaeology, art, history, culture, or language of ancient Egypt.